boxtown/Verto/README.md

     // Does the same thing as GetBool() but converts to an int64 instead. func (c *Context) GetInt64(key string) (int64, error) { }

-    // Sets the value associated with key.
-Throws an error if context was not
-    // properly initialized.
-    func (c *Context) Set(key, value string) error { }
+    // Sets the value associated with key. func (c *Context) Set(key, value string) { }

-    // Associated multiple values with the key.
-Throws an error if context
-    // was not properly initialized.
-    func (c *Context) SetMulti(key string, values []string) error { }
+    // Associated multiple values with the key. func (c *Context) SetMulti(key string, values []string) { }

     // Associates a boolean value with the key.
-Throws an error if context
-    // was not properly initialized or if there was a problem formatting value. func (c *Context) SetBool(key string, value bool) error { }
+Throws an error if there was a problem formatting value. func (c *Context) SetBool(key string, value bool) error { }

     // Associates a float64 value with the key.
-Throws an error if context
-    // was not properly initialized or if there was a problem formatting value. func (c *Context) SetFloat64(key string, value float64) error { }
+Throws an error if there was a problem formatting value. func (c *Context) SetFloat64(key string, value float64) error { }

     // Associates a int64 value with the key.
-Throws an error if context
-    // was not properly initialized or if there was a problem formatting value. func (c *Context) SetInt64(key string, value int64) error { }
+Throws an error if there was a problem formatting value. func (c *Context) SetInt64(key string, value int64) error { }

+    // The first call to Get or Set functions will attempt to parse the request query string
+    // and body for parameters so that they are available from the Get functions as well.
+    // Any errors encountered parsing can be retrieved using the ParseErrors function func (c *Context) ParseErrors() error { }
   ```

-**Note:** If you happen to be in the business of setting a large number of parameters,
-consider injecting a custom struct instead of using `Set()` or `SetMulti()`.
-While the `Set`
-functions are not super inefficient, they do use `url.Values.Encode()` and `url.Values.Decode()`

 ### Response Handler